Wiser Office Photo

 Now if this was my kick-off, I’d be reading incentives as sweet treats and coffee, purely because I know that would get me to a meeting.
 But let’s talk about them in a wider sense.

-When you’re considering rewards, this could be anything from a breakfast/lunch spread for showing up to the kick-off itself to winning titles like ‘King/Queen of Consistency’ throughout the programme.
+When you’re considering rewards, this could be anything from a breakfast/lunch spread with personalised onboarding boxes for showing up to the kick-off itself to winning titles like ‘King/Queen of Consistency’ throughout the programme.
 These little pick-me-ups can go a long way for engagement, particularly if you’re looking to foster a bit of friendly competition amongst the cohort (and we recommend you do).

 Don’t have any budget leftover for swanky prizes?
 Don’t worry, some of your best prizes don’t cost a thing.
 Lean into your company values, culture, and what your cohort would truly benefit from: an additional personal development day?
 Public recognition from senior leadership?
 A personalised piece of company stash?